literallyjustroy/Veracode-API-HMAC-Rapid-Api-Extension/README.md

-# Veracode HMAC Authorization Dynamic Value Extension
+# Veracode API HMAC Rapid Api Extension

 An extension for the RapidApi (Paw) REST Client to authenticate into the Veracode REST APIs using HMAC.